 The visa waiver scheme and visas on arrival aren’t available if you’re travelling on a British Overseas Citizen, British Subject, British National (Overseas) or British Overseas Territory citizen passport.
 Instead, you must apply for a visa before you travel.

 These options are also not available if you’re travelling to Indonesia for journalistic purposes.
 Instead, you must apply for a visa before you travel, and should make sure that you have the correct permits for local travel within Indonesia as some areas may need special permits in addition to your visa.
 You should seek advice from your nearest Indonesian Embassy.

 Your passport should be valid for a minimum period of 6 months from the date of your departure from Indonesia.

 Indonesian law doesn’t allow dual nationality for adults over 18 years of age.
 If you’re a British national who has retained Indonesian nationality, you may experience immigration difficulties in Indonesia.

 UK Emergency Travel Documents

-UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit and exit from Indonesia.
+UK Emergency Travel Documents (ETDs) are accepted for airside transit and exit from Indonesia.
+ETDs may also be accepted for entry into Indonesia.
 If you’re entering Indonesia using an ETD you must apply for a visit visa before travelling.
 You won’t be able to get a visa on arrival.
 The processing time for an Indonesian visa can vary depending on where you apply.
-Some Indonesian embassies don’t issue Indonesian visas in ETDs.
+Some Indonesian embassies do not issue Indonesian visas in ETDs.
 Contact your nearest Indonesian Embassy to check before you apply.

 Entry requirements may differ if you live in Indonesia.
 Contact your nearest Indonesian Embassy to confirm whether you need to apply for a visit visa before you travel to Indonesia using an ETD.